Mr. Chad Holliday

 Council on Competitiveness

-But universities are facing unprecedented challenges; Mr. Clifton mentioned that, while a 10-point drop in opinion was bad, a 30-point drop – like universities have experienced – is disastrous.
-Dr. Kumar pointed to messaging problems from universities as the culprit; universities have not done a good enough job explaining how their work benefits everyday people.
-Instead, they have often been exclusionary; Dr. Kumar specifically called out the perverse pride taken by many universities at how many students they reject as an abysmal strategy for making the case that they serve everyone.
-Instead, universities should focus on the real good they do in their communities; it was unsurprising to Dr. Kumar that Tufts’s veterinary school was the most well-liked part of the university, because that’s the part that normal people see going out and doing good in their communities.
-Mr. Clifton noted how, on reading the mission statement for the University of California system, he was surprised it said, “To be an engine for economic growth and jobs for the state of California.”
-How much more support would university systems get if that purpose was better known?
+But universities are facing unprecedented public relations challenges; Mr. Clifton, a longtime pollster, suggested that a 10-percentage point drop in public approval is what he considers “bad.”
+Universities, by comparison, have seen a 30-point drop in the previous decade; according to Mr. Clifton, that qualifies as “disastrous.”
+Dr. Kumar pointed to messaging problems from universities as the culprit; contending universities have not done a good enough job explaining how their work benefits everyone.
+Instead, universities and their messaging and engagement with broader society have often been exclusionary.
+Dr. Kumar specifically called out the perverse pride taken by many universities at how many students they reject as an abysmal strategy.
+Instead, universities should focus on the real good they do in their communities; it was unsurprising to Dr. Kumar that Tufts’s veterinary school was the most well-liked part of the university, because that is a part of the university the community most often engages and sees as a benefit.

-Mr. Holliday echoed the point about greater focus on community good, noting how DuPont’s refineries had seen greater local support and trust when safety officers began regularly engaging with the community on a one-on-one basis.
-He added that universities could also revive their public image by focusing more on the innovations that come from them.
+Mr. Holliday echoed the point about greater focus on community good, noting how DuPont’s refineries garnered greater local support and trust when safety officers began regularly engaging with members of the community, on a one-on-one basis.
+He added universities could also revive their public image by focusing more on the community and society-enhancing innovations that come from them.
 DNA analysis, MRIs, radar, computers, web browsers, lasers, and synthetic insulin all came out of university labs, and all tangibly benefit ordinary citizens.

 "At DuPont, communities often did not like us - until they came in and met us.
 If universities bring the community in and let them see what they are doing, it will help them immensely."